 - JW Live delivers streams via HLS, as well as using MPEG-DASH in some situations.

 The last platform we’ll look at here is Dacast.
-Based in San Francisco with offices in the Philippines and Paris, Dacast is an API-based online video platform.
+Based in San Francisco with offices in London, Beijing, and the Philippines, Dacast is an API-based online video platform.

 Dacast pricing starts at $19 per month for the Starter plan.
 This plan includes access to almost all of the Dacast features, including 24/7 customer support, full white-label branding control, and security features.
 These features include password protection and geo/referrer restrictions.
 This is a great starting plan for those new to broadcasting, and you get access to top-tier features at a low cost.